 - Indoor pool

-- Fitness center & in-residence gym membership to LCELP participants
+- Fitness center & in-residence gym membership to IDB participants

-- Full-Service Restaurant and Lounge open for dinner Monday-Saturday
+- Full-service restaurant and bar open for breakfast and dinner Monday-Saturday

 To maximize the benefits of the collaborative environment of the program, we strongly discourage participants from bringing spouses or other guests.